-Exploring a new city comes with a plethora of hiccups.
-You might have 99 problems, but in Portland, a good cup of coffee isn’t one of them.
+Finding the best coffee in Portland isn’t hard, the city is practically built on caffeine.
 Portland is often referred to as the “third wave of coffee”, and it’s true, the best Portland cafes take great pride in mastering the art of proper coffee.

 In Portland, good coffee is easily accessible on practically every street corner but with so many great cafes to choose from, where to begin?
-With an unabashed caffeine-addicted local, of course.
-Without further ado, allow me to share the best coffee in Portland (from a local’s perspective).
+With an unabashed caffeine-addicted local, of course. the best coffee in Portland (from a local’s perspective).

 Why trust me about the best cafes in Portland?